Tribe: California wildfire near Oregon causes fish deaths - KESQ

 Tribe: California wildfire near Oregon causes fish deaths

-HAPPY CAMP, Calif.
-(AP) — A dangerous wildfire burning in a remote area just south of the Oregon border appears to have caused the deaths of tens of thousands of Klamath River fish, the Karuk Tribe said.
+A wildfire burning in a remote area just south of the Oregon border appears to have caused the deaths of tens of thousands of Klamath River fish, the Karuk Tribe said.

 The tribe said in a statement that the dead fish of all species were found Friday near Happy Camp, California, along the main stem of the Klamath River.